marloncori/spring_projects/README.md

 # spring_projects
-Sample Java applications developped in Spring framework by using Maven, JDK 11 and different repositories like:
+Sample Java applications developped in Spring framework by using Maven, JDK 8 and 11 and different repositories like:

   - Spring Web
   - Spring Data JPA